LauraScutariu/Manual-Testing---Practice-Project/README.md

    ## 1. Introduction

-The Guru99 Bank project aims to provide a net banking facility to its customers.
+<p>The Guru99 Bank project aims to provide a net banking facility to its customers.
 This release will have limited features.
-Over a period of time , new and new functionalities will be added to the site.
+Over a period of time , new and new functionalities will be added to the site.<p>

 #### 1.1 Project Objective